La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - le'i:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - piro:
+            - translation: the whole of
+            - comment: referring to the entire set.
+        - inner:
+          - su'o:
+            - translation: at least one
+            - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the set.
       - definition: The sumti "le'i X" refers to the set of all things that the speaker has in mind and describes as X, regardless of the actual truth of that description, treated as a set with its own properties.
       - examples:
         - 1: